The 5 Best Small Chicken Coop For Urban Areas

 Unless you have the DIY gene, a coop that is difficult to assemble might fall off your list.

-Since this isn’t a dollhouse, you can expect some level of knowledge required.
+This isn’t a dollhouse so should can expect some level of knowledge required.
 At the same time, a chicken coop shouldn’t require a PH.D. to assemble.
+There are plenty of free plans online, and to get inspiration, we’ve got you covered.
+Here are a few guides:

 Let’s start with the fanciest choice for an urban chicken owner.
 Don’t let the price scare you away.
 It is worth the price because of the extra space and details.